Milan342/E-Commerce-Demo/README.md

-# 🏡 Wanderlust - Modern E-commerce Platform
+# 🛒 E-commerce-Demo - Modern Shopping Platform

-A beautifully designed, full-stack e-commerce platform for property rentals and travel experiences.
+A beautifully designed, full-stack e-commerce platform for online shopping and product management.
 Built with modern web technologies and featuring a responsive, user-friendly interface.

 ## 🌐 Live Demo